 It's been amazing.
 It was important that the film was shown in cinemas, because this film is talking about a collective achievement.
 So, to share the collective experience of watching this collective achievement all together in a screening room, it's something that I think empowers even more the values of the film.
-This film was meant to be shown in a theater and Amazon was great in letting us do that and to understand that this film needed that for the experience.
+And the film is working well, marvelously well.
+It's the number one box-office by far in Argentina.
+This film was meant to be shown in a theater, and Amazon was great in letting us do that and to understand that this film needed that for the experience.

 By Elizabeth Stanton